Suspect, police officer dead in attack at US Capitol | DW | 02.04.2021

 Both officers were also taken to hospital, where one also died.

-The incident occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol, which is typically used by senators and staff on weekdays.
+The incident occurred about 100 yards (about 90 meters) from the North entrance of the building on the Senate side of the Capitol, which is typically used by senators and staff on weekdays.

 Congress is currently on recess for the Easter holiday.